Whole House Humidifier Pros and Cons: Everything You Need to Know

 2. You Have to Clean Your Humidifier to Avoid Mold and Mildew

 The disadvantage of whole-house humidifiers is that if you don’t maintain them, mold and mildew can grow in your HVAC system or within the portable humidifier.
-This is frequently caused by failing to regularly clean the filter on your heating unit and not cleaning a portable unit every two weeks.
+This is frequently caused by failing to clean the filter on your heating unit regularly and not cleaning a portable unit every two weeks.

 Though inline whole home humidifiers need less maintenance, their portable counterparts need more cleaning and water changes.
-If you do not adequately maintain either type of humidifier, mold and mildew can grow in your HVAC ductwork or inside the portable unit.
+If you do not adequately maintain either type of humidifier, mold, and mildew can grow in your HVAC ductwork or inside the portable unit.

 I’ve found mold inside furnaces a lot in the Southeastern United States.
 This is often because whole-home humidifiers add a lot of moisture to the air.
-When this happens, the furnace air filter doesn’t change very often, so excess moisture accumulates over time.
+When this happens, the furnace air filter doesn’t change often, so excess moisture accumulates over time.

 Dust is a mold food source, so mold can grow when you mix uncontrolled dampness with dust.
 You will still want to clean the equipment every two weeks and, if possible, use a fungicide in the basin.